NASA Finalizes Contract For Future SLS Rockets

 Key Takeaways:

-• NASA awarded Boeing a $3.2 billion contract to continue manufacturing core and upper stages for its Space Launch System (SLS) rockets for Artemis missions.
+• NASA has awarded Boeing a $3.2 billion contract for the continued production and evolution of Space Launch System (SLS) rocket stages for future Artemis missions.

-• The contract covers production of core stages for Artemis III and IV, materials for Artemis V and VI, and exploration upper stages (EUS) for Artemis V and VI, with work expected through July 2028.
+• The contract covers core stages for Artemis III and IV, procurement of core stage materials for Artemis V and VI, and exploration upper stages (EUS) for Artemis V and VI.

-• The SLS rocket, featuring the core stage as its backbone and the enhanced EUS (starting Artemis IV), is crucial for sending large cargos and astronauts to the Moon and supporting deep space missions through the 2030s.
+• This initiative ensures the ongoing development of the SLS, which is essential for sending large cargos and astronauts to the Moon and supporting deep space missions through the 2030s.

 See a mistake?
 Contact us.